Primeputin/DiamondRush/README.md

 ## Getting Started
 Open the project and make sure to add the appropriate scene (called SampleScene) to the hierarchy if no assets or environents shows up for a long while.
-After that, build the project as an apk.

 Logging in to the headset with one's own meta account.
 Connect it to the Meta Quest Link app with the same meta account again with wire.
 Make sure the USB Debugging and developer mode on the headset is set on.
 - Setting developer mode to be on the headse using your phone to set the headset developer settings to be on.
 An alternative to this would be setting developer mode on through the settings in the headset itself.